conniption-fitz/C867-University-Student-Management-System/README.md

 Project for WGU's C867 Scripting and Programming Applications

 SCENARIO

 You are hired as a contractor to help a university migrate an existing student system to a new platform using C++ language.
 Since the application already exists, its requirements exist as well, and they are outlined in the next section.
 You are responsible for implementing the part of the system based on these requirements.
 A list of data is provided as part of these requirements.
 This part of the system is responsible for reading and manipulating the provided data.

 You must write a program containing two classes (i.e., Student and Roster).
 The program will maintain a current roster of students within a given course.
 Student data for the program include student ID, first name, last name, email address, age, an array of the number of days to complete each course, and degree program.
 This information can be found in the “studentData Table” below.
 The program will read a list of five students and use function calls to manipulate data (see part F4 in the requirements below).
 While parsing the list of data, the program should create student objects.
 The entire student list will be stored in one array of students called classRosterArray.
 Specific data-related output will be directed to the console.

-studentData Table

-Student ID

-First Name

-Last Name

-Email

-Age

-Days in Course

-Degree Program

-A1

-John

-Smith

-John1989@gm ail.com

-20

-30, 35, 40

-SECURITY

-A2

-Suzan

-Erickson

-Erickson_1990@gmailcom

-19

-50, 30, 40

-NETWORK

-A3

-Jack

-Napoli

-The_lawyer99yahoo.com

-19

-20, 40, 33

-SOFTWARE

-A4

-Erin

-Black

-Erin.black@comcast.net

-22

-50, 58, 40

-SECURITY

-A5

-Your first name

-Your last name

-Your valid email address

-Your age

-Number of days to complete 3 courses

-SOFTWARE

 The data should be input as follows:

 const string studentData[] =